rodrigocqb/Overcome-Front/README.md

 [Screencast from 07-02-2023 13:55:36.webm](https://user-images.githubusercontent.com/106849571/217312636-992d3dce-d12e-4b6b-81a9-39106d51a575.webm)

 You can use the app here: http://100.25.221.19/

 Or if you are solely interested in the back-end: http://100.25.221.19/api

+You can check the API documentation at https://github.com/rodrigocqb/Overcome-Back

 ## About
 Overcome is a mental health focused fitness application.
 Below are the implemented features: